sdeck51/jekyll-now/_posts/2016-3-1-FacialDetector.md

     return tf.nn.bias_add(matrix_multiply, biases)
 {% endhighlight %}

-A few things need to be discussed here.
-A fully connected layer has weights and biases.
-In real world practices these need to be initialized such that the weights and biases learn different features of the input.
-Generally the layers are connected to a saturating function.
-In our case we're looking at using linear rectifiers, as they are fast and prone to vanishing gradients.
+Generally the layers are connected to an activation function.
+In our case we're looking at using linear rectifiers, as they train fast fast and are less prone to vanishing gradients than typical sigmoid and tanH functions.

 {% highlight python %}
 def createLinearRectifier(x_input):